- 1 Top 5 Best Air Purifiers for Asthma Compared

 #1 IQAir HealthPro Plus Air PurifierWHY WE LIKE IT: The best air purifier for asthma that we’ve tested to date.
 It is our top pick and the best for large rooms.
 The IQAir HealthPro Plus takes air purification seriously and its advanced air filtration system and superior design quality shows it.

 The IQAir HealthPro Plus is mechanical filtration at its finest.
 The HealthPro Plus moves an incredibly 780 cubic feet per minute through its 4-stage filtration array, and it covers up the most square footage of any of the purifiers on our list.
-The unit can purify the air in spaces up to an incredible 1,125 square feet.
+The unit can purify the air in spaces up to an incredible 1,125 sq ft (square feet).
 The filter array is made up of 4 different stages: a PreMax Pre-Filter, a granular activated carbon filter, a pelletized chemisorption and finally the HyperHEPA filter.
 This comprehensive air purification process eliminates harmful chemicals, VOCs and ultra-fine particles with ease.

 The unit itself is solidly constructed and built to last.
 This is reflected in the price of the IQAir air purifier, which is by far the most expensive option on our list.
 Everything about the HealthPro Plus is built with convenience in mind.
 From the programmable remote to the modular filter design, you’ll find that this air purifier is easy to use and maintain.
 Be aware, replacement filters aren’t cheap for this device, either, but that’s the price you’ll pay to get medical-grade filtration and your lungs will thank you for it.
 If you have a mold issue, the best air purifier for mold is what you need.